Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 Congrats on completing your first horse show.
 Getting the first one under your belt is always the hardest.
 It will get easier and easier each time.

-Hopefully, you have friends or family members at the show with you, not just to support you, but to take some pictures and video for you to remember your big day by.
+Hopefully, you have friends or family members at the show with you, not just to support you, but to take some pictures and videos for you to remember your big day by.

 Hopefully, despite your nerves, you enjoyed yourself!
 If you go to a few shows and decide it just isn't for you, that is perfectly fine.
 Part of our horsemanship journey is learning not just where we want our horsemanship to take us but also what directions we don't want to go in.
 It is a learning experience nonetheless!

 © 2018 Ellison Hartley